 With a scripts-specific folder outside of the Sync Rules you can have your own scripts library.
 You can create your own advanced .groovy scripts and add them into the library.
 Then call the script from the library in the Sync Rules configuration.
 Exalate will start to pick external files.

 Externalized scripts provide you an ability to configure a complex synchronization case with a reduced amount of code inside the Sync Rules.

 It allows making changes to your Exalate configuration easier and version scripts whenever you need it.
-You can reuse the Sync Rules between Create and Change Processors.
-E.g: create a separate file with the incoming sync rules and call it from both the Create Processor and Change Processor.
-Or share/copy the scripts between different Connections.
+You can share/copy the Sync Rules between different Connections.

 To get autocompletion for all the variables available in the script and the Jira API (such as com.atlassian.jira.component.ComponentAccessor), configure the IDE to use shared Maven configuration repository.
 This helps to improve your scripting experience with Exalate.
 You can also version your scripts with any major change using version control systems.